sinequa/sba-angular/docs/tutorial/intl.md

 }
 ```

-Then this the following template is rendered as:
+Then the following template is rendered as:

 <div class="code-example">